 You can pay at any Post Office, Paypoint, and Payzone using your rent payment card.
-You can request a new rent payment card by contacting us on 0300 5611111.
+You can request a new rent payment card through our mobile app or by contacting us on 0300 5611111.

 Direct payments.

 If you receive Housing Benefit you can request that the Local Authority pay this directly to us.
 If you receive Universal Credit, the Department for Work and Pensions (DWP) may be able to pay this directly to us if you meet certain criteria.
 Contact them to find out if you are eligible.